PMEAL/porespy-frontend/README.md

 # Porespy Frontend

-This repo contains the front end of PoreSpy, a python library of image analysis tools used to extract information from 3D images of porous materials.
+This repo contains the front end of PoreSpy, the web app of a python library of image analysis tools used to extract information from 3D images of porous materials.

 For more information on PoreSpy, please visit the following repo: https://github.com/PMEAL/porespy

+## TODO:

+- Hook up porespy actions to front end.
+- Ask how the GUI should look like?
+- Ask what routes are needed?
+(About Page, Contact Page, things like that)
+- Get a Favicon.ico
+- CSS Stylings